patarapolw/make-html/packages/web/example.md

 ## HyperPug / Pug.js

-I once said that HyperPug / [Pug](https://pugjs.org/api/getting-started.html), being a indentation-based syntax, [mixes well with Markdown](https://dev.to/patarapolw/pug-with-markdown-is-magic-yet-underrated-4dla).
+It is proved that HyperPug / [Pug](https://pugjs.org/api/getting-started.html), being a indentation-based syntax, [mixes well with Markdown](https://dev.to/patarapolw/pug-with-markdown-is-magic-yet-underrated-4dla).
 The above spoiler is indeed an example.